-The CMCA board met in summer for an intensive session of planning and organizing the main events slated for the Central Region this fall, namely, the Senior and Junior School Choral Workshops, the Central Manitoba Youth Choir, CMYC’s tour itinerary, and the third annual Jazz Workshop.
-Central Manitoba Choral Association, a group of dedicated volunteers, has successfully presented these choral programs for the past thirty-four years to promote and enhance choral music in the Central Region.
+The CMCA board continues to meet to plan and organize the main events slated for the Central Region this fall, namely, the Senior and Junior School Choral Workshops, the Central Manitoba Youth Choir, CMYC’s tour itinerary, and the annual Jazz Workshop.
+Central Manitoba Choral Association, a group of dedicated volunteers, has successfully presented these choral programs for the past thirty-five years to promote and enhance choral music in the Central Region.

 Central Region Vocal Jazz Workshop